 William Clemmons is Nyarlathotep: Nyarlathotep is one of H. P. Lovecraft’s fictional other worldly creatures that often appears as a man who is obsessed with technology.
 You can read more about it somewhere out on the web.
 As far as this universe is concerned, it is known that in one or perhaps all timelines that William Clemmons is either possessed by Nyarlathotep or Nyarlathotep has taken on the form of a William Clemmons since the Middle Ages or at some point thereafter, perhaps during the expedition where Margaret died.
 It is also possible that the true William Clemmons exists as a patient who has lost his sanity, while Nyarlathotep poses as William in order to maintain control of the Sanitarium.
 I am not sure of the actual relationship between Nyarlathotep and Cthulhu as far as if they are relatives or rivals, but we can pretend in one timeline that Nyarlathotep wishes to use Cthulhu to take over the universe, or an alternate timeline could suggest that Cthulhu was never raised from his slumber.

-Arkham Sanitarium: Again, depending upon the timeline, the sanitarium existed back during the Dark Ages where apparently Corvus and William both worked.
+Arkham Sanitarium: In addition to what follows below, a new twist was added in 2019 where the sanitarium is the physical manifestation of an entity.
+This entity was also introduced in a 2019 video titled (“Relax with The Entity”), Again, depending upon the timeline, the sanitarium existed back during the Dark Ages where apparently Corvus and William both worked.
 It is not known if they practiced their crafts during the same time or at different years.
 Eventually, an unknown event occurs centuries later that causes the sanitarium to burn to the ground.
 It is not known if it was arson or an accident.
 In the 19th century, a new asylum is built in the town of Arkham, Massachusetts and was given the name of Arkham Sanitarium, or Arkham Sanitarium for Mental Rehabilitation (ASMR), in honor of the same facility from Medieval times.
 In all instances, Arkham Sanitarium acts as a safe haven for the broken and downtrodden, whether suffering from minor or severely debilitating physical and/or mental health issues.
 William Clemmons eventually becomes head of the facility, and ends up turning it into a place that experiments on the same type of individuals.
 But while the methods used are relaxing and beneficial to the overall physical and mental health of the patients, they are often used as guinea pigs for biological experiments, and more importantly as an energy source to be harvested during the A.S.M.R. sessions.
 Arkham Sanitarium burns down a second time and is rebuilt after the Thousand Year War (see below) where William maintains control and continues the experiments.
 I have also posited that modern and post-apocalyptic Arkham Sanitarium, perhaps depending upon the timeline/universe, also acts as a clandestine SCP Foundation facility unbeknownst to all except William.
 The Sanitarium grounds are also home to a hotel, amusement park, zoo, and thousands of acres of natural woods behind the facility with a peaceful trickling stream where a certain reanimated painter is often seen painting patients.
 There is a garden (see below) right behind the facility that is maintained by Margaret.
 There are also Arkham Sanitariums that exist on other planets.

 The Arkham Sanitarium Method of Relaxation: This is just my way of playing with the ASMR acronym and making it fit within the Riftverse.
 The A.S.M.R. treatments are performed on various patients in order to harvest the energy they created (aka the “tingles”) in order to keep the facility operating, and to provide power to the rifts or portals that the Professor has created that one can use to traverse time and space.
 The method is actually beneficial to the mental and physical health and well being of the patients.